mvhirsch/api-docs/01-overview/04-php-sdk.md

 status                  | String   | List of status separated by comma.

 #### Returns

-An `Entry` object containing the new bookmark created.
+An Entry object containing the new bookmark created.

-Example:
+#### Example Request

 ```php
 $bookmark = $client->createBookmark([